 The Strassler Center at Clark University is home to the world's first doctoral program in Holocaust History and Genocide Studies.
 The plan for an international conference organized by and for students was collectively envisioned by the Center's Ph.D. candidates.
 The organizers seek to provide a forum for students from around the globe to present original research on the Holocaust and other genocides to an audience of peers and scholars.
 Their purpose: to foster an international community of future scholars.

-The Strassler Center for Holocaust and Genocide Studies at Clark University will host the Third International Graduate Students' Conference on Genocide Studies on 9 -11 April 2015, in cooperation with the Danish Institute for International Studies, Department of Holocaust and Genocide Studies, Copenhagen.
+The Strassler Center for Holocaust and Genocide Studies at Clark University will host the Third International Graduate Students' Conference for Holocaust and Genocide Studies on 9 -12 April 2015, in cooperation with the Danish Institute for International Studies, Department of Holocaust and Genocide Studies, Copenhagen.
 The conference will provide a forum for doctoral students to present their research projects to peers and established scholars.
 The keynote speaker will be Professor Eric Weitz, Dean of Humanities and Arts and Professor of History at the City College of New York.

 This interdisciplinary conference will reflect the full range of issues, concepts, and methods in current Genocide Studies research.
 The keynote address and a focus on papers that explore the Armenian Genocide are planned in commemoration of the 100th anniversary of the events of 1915.
 Papers that put the Armenian Genocide in a broader perspective and examine the concept of Ottoman Genocide carried out against minority ethnic-religious groups, including Assyrians and Greeks, are especially encouraged.
 Topics may include forceful mass–deportations, expulsions, and massacres during the late Ottoman period.
 We also invite pertinent applications from students working on the Holocaust as well as those who focus on genocides in Africa, Asia, Australia, and America as well as on the aftermath and collective memorialization of genocides.